d-panchuk/News/README.md

 ## Architecture

 * MVVM as the main design pattern
-* RxSwift & RxCocoa for binding between View and ViewModel layers
+* Combine for binding between View and ViewModel layers
 * Coordinators to separate navigation logic from View and ViewModel layers
 * CoreData for data persistence
 * Network layer with the ability to flexibly change implementations